 Sola Gratia - Grace Alone

 Adam's sin changed the world and our very nature.
 He went from being in a loving relationship with God to hating Him.
 We were born into his sin and thus hate Him as well, apart from His grace.
 Our sin prevents us from returning to right relationship with God.
-Without God's grace, all would be lost for mankind.
 It is God's grace alone that enables our salvation from sin.

 Solus Christus - Christ Alone